Religious Liberty

 - But the Court continued and declined to address, acknowledge or face the plain language or meaning of Article I, § 1 or the Reserve Clause in any way whatsoever.
 Instead, the Court cursorily rejected as legally illogical the central legal argument that the Governor does not have “discretion” to take actions that the Delaware Constitution says he has “no power” to take, holding such an argument was fatally “circular” and that the Delaware Constitution creates no “hard and fast rules,” so the Governor has “discretion” to violate it at will.

-- The Court did not acknowledge, address, analyze, cite to or distinguish its own earlier decision in Keegan.
+- The Court also did not acknowledge, address, analyze, cite to or distinguish its own earlier decision in Keegan.

 Dobrich v.
 Walls, 380 F.Supp.2d 366 (D.Del.
 2005) (in a case centering around prayer at school board meetings, representing school board member Reinald Helms, who refused to be represented by the school board’s attorney and instead brought in the Firm to ensure that his religious freedom rights were protected.
 The court here held that as an elected member of the school board, Mr. Helms received absolute legislative personal immunity from being sued, explaining that “opening a session of the legislature or other deliberative public body with a prayer is not a violation of the Establishment Clause” and that such a “practice is deeply embedded in the history and tradition of this country, and represents an unambiguous and unbroken history of more than 200 years.”).